-Out of the box Jigsaw doesn't provide anything to allow you to tag
+Out of the box Jigsaw doesn't provide anything to allow you to tag your posts, however, as you can see from the bottom

 of my articles I have implemented a tagging system, and I will show you how I have done this.